 This Dairy-Free Green Bean Casserole is complex in flavor and has a classic green bean casserole taste.
-It's made with homemade fried onions, which will leave your guests caught up on the wow factor it brings.
+It's made with homemade fried onions, which will leave your guests raving about it!

-These fried onions are even cooked in the air fryer and you would never guess by the looks, taste and texture!
+These fried onions are cooked in the air fryer and you would never guess by the looks, taste, and texture!

 Jump to: